 How Can Landlords Keep Tenants Happy?

 Good renters can be as rare as gold and are worth hanging onto.
-Of course there are unscrupulous landlords too but if you take a pride in your properties and keep them in a good state of repair, you will need to take steps minimize rental risks and let your apartments to the type of people least likely to cause trouble.
+Of course, there are unscrupulous landlords too but if you take pride in your properties and keep them in a good state of repair, you will need to take steps to minimize rental risks and let your properties to the type of people least likely to cause trouble.

-Being reasonable with your apartment renters from the onset is one way which will help any tenancy run smoothly although it will not guarantee it.
+Being reasonable with your renters from the onset is one way which will help any tenancy run smoothly although it will not guarantee it.
 Making yourself contactable at all times ensures there is no excuse for them not to contact you in a crisis.

 © 2015 Stella Kaye